 All that is well and good if things go as expected and you and your business thrive.
 But what happens if you get too ill or injured to manage the business?
 Or worse, you pass away?
 Such events could have negative implications for the home your family lives in or the retirement funds your spouse was counting on.
+That’s why life insurance for business owners is so important.
 (Life insurance calculator)

 “A person who is a sole proprietor tends to invest everything back into their business, which can have no value if that person is no longer able to run that business,” said Douglas Collins, a financial planner with Fortis Lux Financial in New York City.
 “That’s why any entrepreneur needs life insurance and disability income insurance.
 So much of his or her net worth and cash flow is correlated to their business value.
 And losing that can be disastrous for a family depending on that value.”

 Starting a business is sometimes a joint effort.
 It’s not uncommon for entrepreneurs to form partnerships, with each person bringing different talents and resources to the enterprise.

 In that respect, partners rely on one another.
 So, if something happens to one — be it illness, injury, or death — it will have a negative impact on the others.